dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 - **adult.csv**: CSV file containing the dataset used in the project, comprising information about individuals and their socio-economic factors.

+- **SampleTestDataset.png**: A few lines of the adult.csv to present the data.

+- **SampleTestDatasetMore.png**: A few lines of the adult.csv to present the data.

 ## Contact